 Smashing the Red Army would be a cinch.

-Not so fast! said the Japanese Navy.
-The admirals saw the acquisition of sub-Arctic tundra as a monumental waste of effort.
-(Not to mention this was all the Army’s idea, thereby depriving the Navy of glory.)
-But the Army had the Emperor’s ear, and he approved the generals’ plan.
+Not so fast! said the Navy.
+The admirals saw the acquisition of sub-arctic tundra as a monumental waste of manpower and resources.
+Not to mention this was all the Army’s idea, thereby depriving the Navy of glory.
+But the generals had the Emperor’s ear, and he approved the idea.

 Back home, Yang’s family received notification he’d been killed in action.
 Japanese tradition required its troops to commit suicide rather than fall into captivity.
 To spare their loved ones the shame of having a POW in the family, Yang and the others were declared dead, case closed.
 (For the Army they were as good as dead anyway.)

-He languished in the Soviet Union, learning the debased Russian vocabulary of the prison camps, never knowing if he’d see another day, never knowing what fate awaited him.
-Then geopolitics intervened.
+He languished in the Soviet Union, learning the debased, obscenity-laden Russian vocabulary of the prison camps, never knowing if he’d see another day, never knowing what fate had in store for him.
+Then history intervened.

 In June 1941 Hitler and his Axis allies (Croatia, Hungary, Italy and Romania) invaded the Soviet Union.